andruiman/json-coq/json-mapping.md

 functional composition.

-Speaking business language, bidirectional transformation means that we do not loose data and do not add any additional data when transforming besides the context which always assumed as implicit parameter of all mappings (recall "we know what we map" (KWP)).
+Speaking business language, bidirectional transformation means that we do not loose data and do not add any additional data when transforming besides the context which always assumed as implicit parameter of all mappings (recall "we know what we map" (KWM)).

 What does it mean in practice we'll see in the next paragraphs along with the potential tricks and traps.